BII-Lab/DNSoverHTTP/README.md

 This software was conceived and drafted by Paul Vixie during WIDE-2015-03, and is hereby placed into the public domain, and also placed into the care of BII, a Beijing-based non-profit Internet technology company.

+Note that there is a follow-up work using Golang to implement DNS over HTTP, Please visit https://github.com/BII-Lab/DNSoverHTTPinGO for more information.